veetir/pheweb/README.md

 To allow dynamically filtering the manhattan plot, run `pheweb best-of-pheno` and set `show_manhattan_filter_button=True` in `config.py`.

+## Static demo and GitHub Pages
+A tiny mock dataset and helper script can build a read-only PheWeb snapshot suitable for GitHub Pages.
+Run `./etc/build_demo_pages.sh <output_dir>` and publish the generated `localhost:5000` folder on your `gh-pages` branch.

 # Modifying PheWeb

 See instructions [here](etc/detailed-development-instructions.md).